In a Nutshell

 Health insurance

-And with the price of health insurance these days, this expense can earn you excellent credit card rewards.
-As companies try to reduce their operating expenses, however, some have decided to stop accepting credit card payments.
+But not all health insurance providers accept credit card payments.
 If your insurer still accepts cards, take advantage of the opportunity and sign up to pay your premiums by credit card.

-If you are covered under the Affordable Care Act, insurers don’t have to accept credit cards unless the applicable state requires it.
+If you’re covered under the Affordable Care Act, insurers don’t have to accept credit cards unless the applicable state requires it.
 So payment options may vary from state to state and among insurers.

 Taxes